MIND FEST 2025: About the Relationships That Shape Us

 Q&A

-Lectures and workshops will be held at the Institute of Lifelong Learning building at Zemědělská 5 in Brno.
+Lectures and workshops will be held in the building of the Institute of Lifelong Learning at Zemědělská 5 Street in Brno.

 The concert will take place in the Mendel University Rectorate building.